quantsingularity/Nexora/code/README.md

 This directory contains user interface components:

-- **clinician_ui.py**: Implements backend logic for the clinician-facing user interface, likely providing data and functionality to the web and mobile frontends.
+- **clinician_ui.py**: Implements code logic for the clinician-facing user interface, likely providing data and functionality to the web and mobile frontends.

 ### model_factory/